Kate Snyder, APR

 Kate is tapped to speak at conferences around the country on the importance of strategy in social media, building community relations programs and delivering media relations with a customer service attitude.
 Kate takes community service seriously, lending her time, talent and treasure to the Impression 5 Science Center and Wharton Center for the Performing Arts, among others.

 Kate earned a master’s degree in integrated marketing and communications and a bachelor’s degree in interdisciplinary humanities.
 (Her mom is freakishly proud of the latter even though no one really understands what it is.)
-She pays it forward by teaching public relations at Michigan State University and several other institutions.
+She’s paid it forward by teaching public relations at Michigan State University and several other institutions.

 Kate is a proud Disneyphile, an unabashed musical theater geek and professional caller-of-bullshit.
 She’s at her best under a deadline or in front of a crowd – two things that make mere mortals quake.